The-Scripters-Guild/ForgeWiki/forge/standards/mode-setup/ranked.md

 Any official "Ranked" mode automatically adjusts the sandbox on the map so that all item spawners have the "Static Selection" property forcefully Enabled.
 This results in the "Class" property being ignored, and the Weapon/Equipment/Grenade/Vehicle set on the spawner only spawning that item instead of picking by random from the item options in the selected Class.

-{% hint style="info" %}
-A Weapon Rack with the following properties will spawn a BR75 in Ranked modes, and a CQS48 Bulldog or Heatwave in non-Ranked modes:
+{% hint style="info" %} A Weapon Rack with the following properties will spawn a BR75 in Ranked modes, and a CQS48 Bulldog or Heatwave in non-Ranked modes:
 * Weapon: BR75
 * Static Selection: Disabled
-* Class: Shotgun{% endhint %}
+* Class: Shotgun {% endhint %}

 ## Standard spawners

-Item spawners allowed for Ranked modes:
+Item spawners standard for Ranked modes:
 * Weapon Rack
 * Weapon Pad
 * Equipment Dispenser